BananaAccounting/General/SampleTests/SampleTest1/README.md

 * Copy the file ['test/ch.banana.script.bananaapp.test.js'](test/ch.banana.script.bananaapp.test.js) to the `test` folder.
 * Rename the file with the same file name as the BananaApp, set the extention as `.test.js`.
 * If you have `ac2` files for the test case, create a folder `test/testcases` and copy the files there.
+* If you are working with GIT copy the `.gitignore` file too.
 * Edit the file `test/ch.banana.script.bananaapp.test.js`
 * Run the test case
 * Verify that the test terminated succesfully